Magic of Love (song): Release and promotion

-Selected as the fourth and final single of Level 3, the song was released as a stand-alone digital download on 22 May of that year.
+Selected as the fourth and final single of Level3, the song was released as a stand-alone digital download on 22 May of that year.
 Two CD singles were issued; a standalone CD with all four songs, and a CD and DVD edition with a card slipcase.
 "Magic of Love" was used as in TV commercials of Pure Gummy by Kanro (the second song used for advertising this product after "Communication").
-The spot started broadcasting on April 1, 2013 on Japanese television.
+The spot started broadcasting on April 1, 2013, on Japanese television.
 The song was also used as theme song of TV Tokyo's program Sukkiri in May 2013.

 The official music video was directed by Japanese director Yusuke Tanaka and premiered on Perfume's YouTube channel in June 2013.
 It shows Perfume sitting in miniature room, singing the track.
 Several shots of the group have them holding frames, opening doors and looking through windows, changing each scene once it happens.
 During the choruses, it has the girls dancing together in a room with confetti and features duplicate figures of the girls every.
 It ends with the "Magic of Love" title.
-The video is the group's highest viewed music video on YouTube as of April 2015, with over seven million views to date.